Georgetown University staff resist after being asked to take new public health roles or unpaid leave

 “That seems a bit draconian,” Correia said.

 University officials said hiring contractors to fill the new roles could lead to deeper budget cuts, such as layoffs, posing greater challenges.
-Hundreds of universities in the wake of the pandemic shed jobs to save money.

 Redeploy Georgetown was designed to keep the university’s workforce employed, while dealing with the unique challenges of operating during a pandemic, Dubyak said in an email.